esccode/esccode.github.io/index.md

 categories:
 - MAN
 - markdown
-excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
+excerpt: "[Markdown](_posts/2023-01-24-markdown.md) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---

 Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
 Install it, configure it, tweak it, push it.